dbcook/cave-servo/README.md

 So, based on experience with doing a servo based CNC conversion of a bench mill, I set out to make a servo conversion of the Cave drives.
 This entails both creating a drive electronics package, and replacing the original Cave worm and worm gear with the Byers drives.

+### The Byers Drives

+The Edward R. Byers Company made precision astronomical drive worm gear sets for half a century, and are regarded as perhaps the best ever made.

+The 9.1" drive matches, in almost every respect, some photos of 1990s era drives that remain on the Byers website.
+It has a 1.5" shaft bore that fits on my 1.5" RA axis without modification, and a clutch system with an aluminum clutch plate and low friction plastic bearing pads.

+The 7.5" drive is somewhat different.
+It has a fiberboard (Masonite) clutch plate that has been reported on the forums as sometimes used in older Byers drives.
+But there are differences in the hub/clutch design and fabrication that convince me that the hub and clutch plate were not made by Byers:

+*  There is only one setscrew through the side of the hub to secure it on the shaft.
+On all genuine Byers drives that I have seen, there are two setscrews in quadrature at 90˚ angles, which makes mechanical sense.
+*  There are only 5 clutch tensioning bolts.
+All photos of known Byers drives that I've seen show 6.
+In addition, the spacing of the tapped holes in the hub is very uneven, with one of them a couple of mm out of place.
+I don't think Ed Byers would have ever allowed that much slop.
+Even if it had been made in the pre-CNC era, a drill template would have been used and there should have been no noticeable error.
+*  The interface between the back of the worm wheel and the hub face is metal to metal with oil lubrication.
+This is a total mismatch with the Byers design philosophy, which is to rely on dry lubricants and _not_ use oil, which collects dirt.
+As a result, the worm wheel has some wear marks in the anodizing.
+Fortunately they don't look serious.
+* Measurements show that the hub boss thickness does not allow for a plastic bearing plate behind the worm wheel, showing that this hub was most likely not even copied from an actual Byers hub.
+* The workmanship on the hub falls well short of the usual Byers standards, with poor surface finish.
+It is not gold anodized (though apparently not all Byers hubs were), and the surface is not even level across the back of the hub.

+My plan at this point is to make a new hub for the 7.5" drive that will match the design of the 9.1" hub/clutch, and have somewhat improved build quality over the existing one.

+* 6 tensioner bolts
+* 2 setscrews securing it to the shaft
+* bored for 1.5" shaft so no bushing needed
+* plastic low friction bearing plates on both sides of the worm wheel
+* boss height corrected to allow for the rear bearing plate
+* polished and gold anodized

 ### New Features vs Original Cave Mount and Drives

 * Go-to operation
 * Computed polar alignment
 * Slewing at 5˚/sec or more
+* Greatly reduced drive backlash in both axes
 * Level shifters to drive 5V signals to any step/dir servos
 * Two spare stepper channels for focuster and field de-rotator
 * Time and location from an Adafruit Ultimate GPS module with external active antenna